President, Board of Trustees

 Rebecca Stone Business Manager

 As business manager, Rebecca manages CPA’s $6,000,000 worth of properties and keeps the office functioning; accounts payable, accounts receivable, payroll, office management.
-She is a member of the Association of Fundraising Professionals.
+She is a member of the Association of Fundraising Professionals and recently completed the AFP Fundamentals of Fundraising Series.
 Working with trustees on the management and execution of parties and events is one of her favorite duties.

 Rebecca has a passion for preservation and lives in a 1928 neo-Tudor in Norwood that she says is in a perpetual state of restoration.

 Officers, Board of Trustees